 From: North Pembrokeshire.
 I’m a native Welsh speaker.
 VIP Wales operates in what was my back garden when I was growing up.

-Background: I'm currently a Ranger for the Pembrokeshire Coast National Park Authority, covering the North of the county.
-An amazing role, which sometimes I have to pinch myself to believe I'm doing!
+Background: Previously a Ranger for the Pembrokeshire Coast National Park Authority, covering the North of the county.
+An amazing role which I loved- who wouldn't!

 I’ve worked in management roles in the hospitality industry, both in the UK and abroad.
 That’s included organising and running large corporate functions and world-class sporting events, as well as planning private, more-intimate occasions.
 I’ve travelled the world, but Laura and I wanted to bring our boys up in Pembrokeshire.
 There’s nowhere to match it.